SF-24/RpgPlugin/README.md

 Minecraft java edition plugin.
 Made for spigot, compatible with spigot forks.
 Tested with spigot 1.19.3 and PaperMc 1.19.3

-//TODO:
+# Coming Soon
-attach resource pack, required for certain functionality fix profile command add practical functionality for /party and /guild commands make easier to use add sword blocking
+resource pack upload, required for certain functionality profile command will be fixed practical functionality for /party and /guild commands sword blocking

 Build with Maven.